salesforcecli/plugin-data/messages/data.create.file.md

 # summary

-Upload a local file to an org
+Upload a local file to an org.

 # description

-Optionally, attach the file to an existing record and give it a new name.
+This command always creates a new file in the org; you can't update an existing file.
+After a successful upload, the command displays the ID of the new ContentDocument record which represents the uploaded file.

+By default, the uploaded file isn't attached to a record; in the Salesforce UI the file shows up in the Files tab.
+You can optionally attach the file to an existing record, such as an account, as long as you know its record ID.

+You can also give the file a new name after it's been uploaded; by default its name in the org is the same as the local file name.

 # flags.name.summary

-Name given to the created file.
+New name given to the file after it's uploaded.

 # examples

-- upload a local file to the default org
+- Upload the local file "resources/astro.png" to your default org:

-  <%= config.bin %> <%= command.id %> --file path/to/astro.png
+  <%= config.bin %> <%= command.id %> --file resources/astro.png

-- give the file a different filename in the org
+- Give the file a different filename after it's uploaded to the org with alias "my-scratch":

-  <%= config.bin %> <%= command.id %> --file path/to/astro.png --name AstroOnABoat.png
+  <%= config.bin %> <%= command.id %> --file resources/astro.png --name AstroOnABoat.png --target-org my-scratch

-- attach the file to a record in the org
+- Attach the file to a record in the org:

-  <%= config.bin %> <%= command.id %> --file path/to/astro.png --parentid a03O900000LoJWPIA3
+  <%= config.bin %> <%= command.id %> --file path/to/astro.png --parent-id a03fakeLoJWPIA3

 # flags.file.summary